Neck Pain ExercisesBy Sally Ann Quirke | Filed under: Neck Pain, Exercises for Back Pain

-My general advice is to do these movements 5 times in each direction 4 times a day and if they are not all full in range and you are pain free within 72 hours then seek medical advice.
+My general advice is to do these exercises 5 times in each direction 4 times a day.
+If you do not have full range of movement or you are not are pain free within 72 hours then seek medical advice.

 From the outset, strive to correct and improve towards a good posture.
 Imagine a helium balloon coming from the top of your head, and this lengthening of your neck will facilitate the muscles of your neck and shoulders to work and eventually strengthen.

 There are many more exercises for neck pain but they are specific to the type of injury that you have and therefore I would not feel happy to advise you further without seeing you first.